terrimporter/MetaWorks/README.md

 For ITS, the ITSx extractor is used to remove flanking rRNA gene sequences so that subsequent analysis focuses on just the ITS1 or ITS2 spacer regions (Bengtsson-Palme et al., 2013).

 For the standard pipeline (ideal for rRNA genes) performs taxonomic assignments using the Ribosomal Database classifier v2.13 (RDP classifier).
-Instructions on how to install the RDP classifier is available below under [Prepare your environment to run the pipeline](#prepare-your-environment-to-run-the-pipeline).
 We have provided a list of RDP-trained classifiers that can be used with MetaWorks (Table 1).

 **Table 1.
 Where to download trained RDP classifiers for a variety of popular marker gene/metabarcoding targets.**